Rs.385for 1 packet(s) (4 ml Prefilled Syringe each)

 CONSULT YOUR DOCTOR

-Enoxaprab 40mg Prefilled Syringe is generally considered safe to use during pregnancy.
+Enoxaprab 40mg Prefilled Syringe may be safe to use during breastfeeding.
 Animal studies have shown low or no adverse effects to the developing baby; however, there are limited human studies.

 Enoxaprab 40mg Prefilled Syringe is released in small amounts in the breast milk and amounts reaching the baby are also small, which would not be expected to cause any harmful effects to the baby.